nus-cs2103-AY2324S1/ip/docs/README.md

 ### `update` - Update parameter of a task

-Update a task's name.
-Update a deadline's due date.
-Update an event's from and to period.
+Update a task's name, a deadline's due date or an event's from and to period.

 Example of usage: